-The MCB Department, the Department of Chemistry, and the College of Arts and Sciences at Indiana University are committed to building and supporting a diverse, inclusive, and equitable community of students and scholars.
+The Department of Molecular & Cellular Biochemistry and the College of Arts and Sciences at Indiana University are committed to building and supporting a diverse, inclusive, and equitable community of students and scholars.

 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
 All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation or identity, national origin, disability status or protected veteran status.